georgethomps/southwest-flight-count-scraper/README.md

 2: open your local terminal and cd into the folder that you placed your files

-3: Run "python example-input.csv" or Run "python3 example-input.csv" (this is dependent on your OS, you need Python3 to run this script)
+3: Run "python example-input.csv" or run "python3 example-input.csv" (this is dependent on your OS, you need Python3 to run this script)

 4: Enter the information requested by the program.
 If you make any errors, press "ctrl+c" and start from the beginning.